bryant-rh/kubectl-resource-view/README.md

 Examples:
   # Show metrics for all pods in the default namespace
   kubectl resource-view pod

   # Show metrics for all pods in the given namespace
   kubectl resource-view pod --namespace=NAMESPACE

-  # Show metrics for a given pod and its containers
+  # Show metrics for a given pod
-  kubectl resource-view pod POD_NAME --containers
+  kubectl resource-view pod POD_NAME

   # Show metrics for the pods defined by label name=myLabel
   kubectl resource-view pod -l name=myLabel

+  # Show metrics for the pods defined by type name=cpu,memory,gpu
+  kubectl resource-view pod -t cpu,memory,gpu

 Flags:
   -A, --all-namespaces          If present, list the requested object(s) across all namespaces.
 Namespace in current context is ignored even if specified with --namespace.